-The City of Minneapolis will periodically issue Request for Proposals (RFP) for shelter rehabilitation and street outreach while Hennepin County will issue periodic RFPs for Rapid Re-housing services.
-The RFPs will be consistent with the priorities and standards listed above.
-The City will distribute the RFPs to agencies servicing Minneapolis and post on the city of Minneapolis website.
-A committee of City representatives with invited County staff, and other knowledgeable community representatives including to the extent possible, a person who is/was homeless will review proposals and recommend shelter and street outreach project selections.
-Recommendations will be communicated to the Continuum of Care.
+A committee of City representatives with invited County staff, and other knowledgeable housing community representatives including to the extent possible, a person who is/was homeless will review proposals and recommend project selections.
 The City's Community Planning and Economic Development Department will present funding determinations to the Minneapolis City Council for final approval.
-The Request for Proposal process has been used extensively by the City of Minneapolis to select contractors.
 Applicants will be judged on the experience and capacity of their agency, and on the feasibility and appropriateness of their proposal and demonstration to meet federal and local mandates, including their ability to service ESG funds to those at or below 30 percent of metro median income.
 Additional qualifying criteria will include but not be restricted to ability to assist the City in providing one-for-one qualifying funding match for the ESG award.

-The RFPs will be designed to select applicants who can work within a broad network of homelessness prevention and rapid re-housing resources that address ESG guidelines and local priorities supporting the strategic goals of Hennepin Continuum of Care.
+The RFPs are designed to select applicants who can work within a broad network of homelessness system response resources that address ESG guidelines and local Continuum of Care priorities.
 Awards made under the grant will be enforced through a contract outlining ESG program requirements.